Sony Building (Tokyo)

-The Sony Building was designed by Japanese architect Yoshinobu Ashihara, and opened on April 29, 1966 in Tokyo's Ginza district (Chūō-ku).
+The Sony Building is a building in Tokyo designed by Japanese architect Yoshinobu Ashihara.
+It is located in Tokyo's Ginza district (Chūō-ku) and opened on April 29, 1966.

+Location

 It is located at the Sukiyabashi crossroads on Harumi-dori, and is accessible directly from the Ginza subway station via exit B9.

-The building is an example of Postmodern architecture.
+Layout

 The main showroom section of the building is split level floors up to the 6th floor, with each quarter of the showroom elevated from the previous by 90 cm, creating a continuous showroom space.
 Another unusual feature of this building is that it leaves a small square facing the intersection open, creating a performance/display space that the architect referred to as "Sony Square".

+History

 A major renovation was made in 1992, with the exterior restored to its original condition.
 Exterior louvers and tiles were replaced, new entrance doors were installed, and the small square at the corner of the intersection was renovated.
 The original facade, a light display consisting of a large number of 5-inch cathode ray tubes, was replaced with 74 aluminum panels.
 Interior renovation was done at this time as well.